This page may have documents that can’t be read by screen reader software. For help with these documents, please call 1-800-975-6314.

 Q. When will my UT CARE ID card arrive?

-A. ID cards for effective date 1/1/2023 were mailed in December.
+A. ID cards for effective date 1/1/2025 mail in December.
 Retirees who enroll throughout the year receive their cards 10-14 days after Medicare confirms their enrollment.

-Here are the items you can expect, in order:
+Here are the items you can expect, in order.
 You will receive an acknowledgment letter, followed by a confirmation letter and then your new member ID card.
 You may use your confirmation letter as proof of insurance until your card arrives.
 Your UT CARE plan card is for use with hospital and medical providers, and for Medicare Part B drugs ordered by your provider.
 You will need to use your Medicare Part D membership card for prescriptions covered by your Part D plan.

 As a UT CARE member, you have a new member number and ID card.
 Be sure to show your new card to your providers or their office staff.
 Remind them that your old ID is no longer valid.
 If the provider does not use your new number, your benefits cannot be confirmed and there may be delays processing your claims.